 A lot gets written and talked about the health and environmental benefits of sustainable food production.
 Farming is as old as the hills but the way in which our food has been produced changed dramatically with the advent of mechanised, industrial farming on a large-scale in the nineteenth century.
 Industrialised food production has brought some pretty adverse consequences to our environment and wildlife and, most likely, our health.

-Better for us
+Grass-fed is Better for us

 We are what we eat.